cetfor/HTHCTF2022/README.md

 # Building the Docker containers

-Run this to blow all Docker images and containers away.
+Run this to build all Docker images.
 ```
+docker-compose build             # build using layer cache
-docker-compose build
+docker-compose build --no-cache  # build without cache
 ```

 # Start challenge set with docker-compose

-Run this to blow all Docker images and containers away.
+Run this to start all Docker containers.
 ```
 docker-compose up       # Run and monitor
 docker-compose up -d    # Run as daemon